quchen/articles/monad_fail.md

     - Warn when a do-block that contains a failable pattern is desugared, but there is no `MonadFail` available: "Please add the instance or change your pattern matching."
+    - Warn when a type implements the `fail` function, as it will be removed in the future.

 2. On GHC 7.12 release